John Baker Holroyd, 1st Earl of Sheffield

-John Baker Holroyd, 1st Earl of Sheffield, (21 December 1735 – 30 May 1821) was an Anglo-Irish politician and soldier.
+Lieutenant-Colonel John Baker Holroyd, 1st Earl of Sheffield, (21 December 1735 – 30 May 1821) was a British Army officer, politician and writer.
 He was a leading authority on agriculture and commerce and appointed President of the Board of Agriculture in 1803.
 He is also remembered as the close friend and patron of eminent historian Edward Gibbon, to whom he acted as literary executor and editor.

 Biography

 Holroyd was the eldest son of Isaac Holroyd (1708–1778), Esq. of Dunamore, County Meath, and Dorothy Baker (1708–1777).
 His grandfather was Isaac Holroyd (1643–1706), merchant, belonging to an old Yorkshire family which settled in Ireland after the Restoration.
 He first took the name of Baker on inheriting the estates of his uncle, Rev. James Baker, in 1768 and added Holroyd on the death of his own father in 1778.

-In 1760, upon entering the Army, he led a mounted light infantry regiment called the Royal Foresters under the command of John Manners, Marquess of Granby.
-After the war, he was promoted to the rank of captain.
-It took almost 20 years before his service was called again, into war among several European powers.
-He started as a major and rose to the ranks of colonel when put up his own cavalry, the 22nd Regiment of Light Dragoons, during the Anglo-France War.
+During the Seven Years' War, Holroyd was commissioned into the British Army's 21st Light Dragoons (Royal Foresters) at the rank of cornet in 1760, serving under Lieutenant-general John Manners, Marquess of Granby.
+He was promoted to captain in 1761 and was discharged in 1763 when the war came to an end.
+During the American War of Independence, Holroyd rejoined the British army in 1779 and was promoted to acting major.
+In the same year, he raised the 22nd (Light) Dragoons to defend against a planned Franco-Spanish invasion of Britain which ultimately was never carried out, serving as the regiment's lieutenant-colonel commandant.
+The regiment was disbanded in 1783 following the end of the war, bringing Holroyd's military career to an end.

 In 1763 he travelled for a while on the Continent and in 1764 at Lausanne, Switzerland he became close friends with the writer and historian Edward Gibbon, later the author of The History of the Decline and Fall of the Roman Empire.
 On his return he used his inherited wealth to buy in 1769 the country house of Sheffield Hall in Sussex for £31,000 from Lord De La Warr.
 In 1780 he was elected to represent Coventry in the House of Commons, where he was prominent against the anti-Catholic Lord George Gordon and the Gordon rioters.